 - Only authorised personnel should make such entries.
 Master may designate personnel to do so.

-- Entries to be signed where required by the person making such entry and by the person witnessing the event.
+- Entries to be signed as required by the person making such entry and by the person witnessing the event.

 - All entries must have a date and time recorded